-Challenge number Detail of challenge 1 The significant majority of children enter the school with starting points well below expected levels, often with limited language skills and vocabulary deficits.
-Therefore, very few children join the school ready to access the age related curriculum at the start of Reception.

-2 Internal data indicates that disadvantaged pupils are not performing as well as their peers in English and Maths.
-There is a gap between the achievement of disadvantaged pupils and those pupils who are not disadvantaged.
-It is apparent that many of our disadvantaged pupils have significant knowledge gaps in basic skills including: language acquisition, vocabulary development, social skills, knowledge of number bonds and times tables, the reading and spelling of Common Exception Words.
-These gaps require additional and different provisions to close these gaps in learning.
+Challenge number Detail of challenge 1 The significant majority of children join our Nursery/Reception with starting points well below expected levels, often with limited language skills and vocabulary deficits.
+2 National data indicates that the gap between disadvantaged pupils and their peers is closing in English and Maths; there is no longer a whole school trend.
+However, what is clear is that disadvantaged pupils require significant intervention in order to meet national expectations in comparison to their peers.
+Many of our disadvantaged pupils have significant knowledge gaps in basic skills including: language acquisition, vocabulary development, social skills, knowledge of number bonds and times tables, the reading and spelling of Common Exception Words.
+Further to this, pupils' lack of contextual knowledge and limited life experiences remains a barrier in reading.
 The education of disadvantaged pupils has been impacted to a greater extent than other pupils by a number of common barriers, these include: the rising cost of living, high levels of social deprivation, parents lacking the skills, knowledge and understanding to support their child's learning journey and the Covid legacy (school closures/partial closures impacting upon older pupils, socialisation and early experiences for children in Key Stage 1 and the Early Years Foundation Stage).
 These findings are supported by national studies.
 3 Our data and observations with pupils show pupils' reading fluency needs to continue to improve in order to meet or exceed age-related expectations.
 Some pupils lack interest in reading, do not read regularly at home and lack an understanding of the importance of reading as a gateway to learning.
 Many parents also underestimate the importance of reading regularly with their children.
 Therefore, it is essential that we provide an environment which places a high priority on reading- both in school and at home.
-4 National data indicates that the estimated lost learning due to the covid pandemic for disadvantaged pupils in maths is 7 months in comparison to their peers.
+4 National and internal data shows that disadvantaged pupils continue to work below their peers.
 At GPFS it is our intention to continue to close this gap ensuring that all disadvantaged pupils secure age-related understanding of key mathematical vocabulary and concepts, can solve problems and apply these in real life contexts.
 5 Observations, tracking of vulnerable pupils and discussions with pupils and families indicate that there is an increased demand for advice and support related to social, emotional and mental health needs which are acting as barriers to learning.
 This is largely due to the considerable socio-economic deprivation and families with previous generations requiring support.
 The number of pupils who have required additional support with social and emotional needs in some way, has increased and there is a need to support pupils in self-regulation, social interactions and how to demonstrate the core values and effective learning behaviours.
-6 Our attendance data for last academic year 2022-23 shows an overall improvement in disadvantaged attendance, with disadvantaged pupils' attendance 1.2% above that of their non-disadvantaged pupils.
+6 Our attendance data for last two academic years (2023-23 and 2023-24) shows an overall improvement in disadvantaged attendance, with disadvantaged pupils' attendance 1.2% above that of their non-disadvantaged pupils.
 However, at 92% it is below national data for 2023 (94%).
 Our Academy continues to target pupils whose attendance is below 96%, as our assessments and national research indicate that this absence is having a negative impact on these pupils' academic progress.

 7 Pupil discussions and work with our families suggest that there are often low aspirations regarding success within education.
-In turn, this creates a culture of underperformance and a general lack of understanding of the opportunities available to pupils beyond the local area and their own experiences, limiting future aspirations Our challenge is to change these views, broaden horizons and create confident pupils who drive their own learning and ambitions.
+In turn, this creates a culture of underperformance and a general lack of understanding of the opportunities available to pupils beyond the local area and their own experiences, limiting future aspirations Our challenge is to change these views, broaden horizons, through a wide variety of enrichment opportunities, and create confident pupils who drive their own learning and ambitions.